Degenerative Disc Disease

 As the involved disc dries out and loses height (a process known as desiccation), it causes the vertebra to become closer together, narrowing the channels through which the nerve roots pass.
 A dry, thin disc is unable to do its job of absorbing shock, further stressing the joint as well as the supporting muscles and ligaments.
 The worse it gets, the poorer its shock absorbing capability, which exponentially accelerates the process.

 We specialize in Spinal Decompression Therapy to help reverse the changes of degenerative disc disease in Raleigh patients.
-This treatment works by using a special table to gently separate the spinal vertebra to create negative pressure inside the disc to pull water, oxygen and nutrients into the disc.
-This works to rehydrate a degenerated disc by bringing in the nutrients needed to heal torn fibers and halt the degenerative process.
+This treatment works by using a special table to gently separate the spinal vertebra to create negative pressure inside the discs to pull water, oxygen, and nutrients into the disc.
+This works to rehydrate a degenerated disc and brings in the nutrients needed to heal torn fibers and halt the degenerative process.
 As the disc is rehydrated, the shock absorbing properties are restored, and in many cases some of the lost height is restored as well.
 Call Triangle Disc Care to see if you are a good candidate for this modern treatment method.